Mastering Maths Evaluation

 Further Education (FE) colleges

 Delivery of the Mastering Maths programme will be randomised so that 50% of teachers are assigned to an intervention group and 50% to a control group.
 The teachers in the control group will continue to teach as they usually do.
+By nominating two teachers to take part, a setting is guaranteed to have one that receives the intervention.

 The teachers in the intervention group will attend two days of face-to-face regional professional development, run by teams of experienced Lead Teachers (in October 2024).
-The professional development will explore the Mastering Maths approach and introduce a form of professional development known as lesson study, in which a member of the group teaches a Mastering Maths lesson, the whole group discusses the lesson, and the Lead Teacher discusses in detail the next lesson to be taught.
+The professional development will explore the Mastering Maths approach and introduce a form of professional development known as lesson study, in which a member of the group teaches a Mastering Maths lesson, the whole group observes and discusses the lesson, and the Lead Teacher discusses in detail the next lesson to be taught.

 Over the period November 2024 to March/April 2025, teachers in the intervention group will take part in five lesson study group meetings run by one of the Lead Teachers.
 Typically, these will be day-long meetings, and will take place in the college setting in which the research lesson is taught.

-Teachers will also teach five Mastering Maths lessons, developed by the University of Nottingham, chosen by the lesson study group.
+Teachers will teach five Mastering Maths lessons, developed by the University of Nottingham, chosen by the lesson study group.
 They will teach the five lessons to all their GCSE classes and will be expected to adopt Mastering Maths approaches in all their lessons.

 All schools in the evaluation will be asked to: